aisingapore/PeekingDuck/docs/source/include/data_type.rst

 .. |large_groups_def| replace:: A list of integers representing the group IDs of groups that have exceeded the size threshold.

+.. |masks_def| replace:: A NumPy array of shape :math:`(N, height, width)` containing the binarized masks of N detected instances.
+The order corresponds to :term:`bbox_labels`.

 .. |none_input_def| replace:: No inputs required.